bh90210/soul/README.md

 ## Tests

-The library is thoroughly covered via unit and integration tests.
+The library is covered via unit and integration tests.
 Running the `-short` test suite will result in running the unit tests.
 The integration tests need docker available in host to run.
 This is because we are opening a local [Soulfind](https://github.com/soulfind-dev/soulfind) instance (check the `/client/Dockerfile` for more.)

 Units cover all connection types' serialization/deserialization and internal packages.